OAbouHajar/projectEIH/eih-front-end-webapp/README.md

     ├── templates/           # All the HTML files are stored onherating the base,html page ├── app.py               # The main webapp python file where all python code and functions run and work alongside with Flask.
     ├── .env                 # All the environment variables are stored and they are represent the security part of the front end.
     ├── requirements.txt     # EIH enviroument requirements.
+    ├── test_flask.py        # Unit test, to make sure the DB connection is established and the webApp load successfully.
     └── README.md            #

 ### app.py ###
--- This is the main file for the webApp, all the function and the variables are getting processed,to run the file you need to have the following dependencies installed on you machine, or on the server side for online deployment.
+-- This is the main file for the webApp, all the function and the variables are getting processed, to run the file you need to have the following dependencies installed on you machine, or on the server side for online deployment.

 To run the app you need to have Python3 installed and flask, in addition to the ([request](https://pypi.org/project/requests/)), ([firebase](https://pypi.org/project/firebase/)), ([python-dotenv](https://pypi.org/project/python-dotenv/)), ([pyrebase](https://pypi.org/project/python-dotenv/)) dependencies as the following: